zack-bitcoin/amoveo/docs/progress_reports/22_november_2017.md

 Most teams got a score of 0 for their oracle because their oracle mechanism cannot escalate, or because they used an insecure mechanism like voting or a trusted feed.

 Oracles that cannot escalate are prohibitivly expensive, or they don't work.
 For an oracle to be useful, it needs to give accurate information about the outside world, even when the amount of money being gambled on the oracle's result is much bigger than the amount of money in the oracle mechanism.
-For an oracle to function in those conditions, it needs to be possible for users to commit more money to the oracle to make it more secure.
+For an oracle to function in those conditions, it needs to be possible for users realize that an attack is occuring, and to be incentivized to commit more money to the oracle to make it more secure.
 This way the situation can escalate to having more money at stake.[read more here](https://github.com/zack-bitcoin/amoveo/blob/master/docs/design/oracle_motivations.md)

+Stox has a collateral which is given by the person who creates the oracle.
+The amount of collateral does not change, the volume of bets is limited by how much collateral is given by the oracle creator.
+Stox cannot escalate.

+Augur has collateral in the form of rep, a subcurrency.
+The amount of collateral is the market cap of rep. The volume of bets happening in all markets secured by the Augur oracle is limited by the market cap of the Augur oracle, including off-chain bets in the channels.
+Augur cannot escalate.

 Gnosis gives an explanation of their oracle with escalation [here](https://blog.gnosis.pm/a-visit-to-the-oracle-fefc9dec5462). the "Ultimate Oracle" is the part with escalation.
 It is implemented in solidity [here](https://github.com/gnosis/gnosis-contracts/tree/master/contracts/Oracles)